stavalfi/babel-plugin-module-resolver/README.md

-# This fork will have support for typescript files: *.tx, *tsx
+# This fork has support for typescript files: *.tx, *tsx

+note: this fork did not add more tests.

+PRs are welcome.

 -----